 You can then save it as either a JPG, PNG or PDF file on your device.

-Use Ctrl + P to bring up the “Print Page” screen, and choose the “Save page as PDF” option to save the image of the webpage on your device.
+Use Ctrl + P to bring up the “Print Page” screen and choose the “Save page as PDF” option to save the image of the webpage on your device.

-As websites fight harder to protect their content from online theft, it is the end user who suffers when you are unable to copy even a name or an address from a webpage.
+As websites fight harder to protect their content from online theft, it is the end user who suffers when they are unable to copy even a name or an address from a webpage.
 With the help of the above methods, you can circumvent the problem of sites blocking their written content.